-, means that all humans on Earth for this year have already used up more natural resources than mother nature can reproduce annually.
-Emissions, but also of resources like wood or fish and the use of land for crops, are among the things counted in when calculating Earth Overshoot Day.
+Emissions, but also the use of resources like wood, fish and land for crops are among the things counted in when calculating Earth Overshoot Day.